 Stress symptoms: Effects on your body and behavior

-Stress symptoms may be affecting your health, even though you might not realize it.
-You may think illness is to blame for that irritating headache, your frequent insomnia or your decreased productivity at work.
-But stress may actually be the cause.
+Stress symptoms may be affecting your health, even though you might not know it.
+You may blame sickness for that annoying headache, your sleeping troubles, feeling unwell or your lack of focus at work.
+But stress may really be the cause.

 Common effects of stress

-Indeed, stress symptoms can affect your body, your thoughts and feelings, and your behavior.
-Being able to recognize common stress symptoms can help you manage them.
-Stress that's left unchecked can contribute to many health problems, such as high blood pressure, heart disease, obesity and diabetes.
+Stress symptoms can affect your body, your thoughts and feelings, and your behavior.
+Knowing common stress symptoms can help you manage them.
+Stress that's not dealt with can lead to many health problems, such as high blood pressure, heart disease, stroke, obesity and diabetes.

 |On your body||On your mood||On your behavior|